waggle-sensor/sensors/README.md

-To collect data from an alpha sensor, you need to send a third command, which are:
+To request data from an alpha sensor, you can send commands below as "command" (see Commands above).
+The commands will be translated into hex strings by talker:
 ```
-  <thrid>               <data type>
+  <command>               <data type>
   power_on              power on the alpha sensor
   power_off             power off the alpha sensor
   serial                collect serial number of the alpha sensor